 |7.||Obtain Company Registration Certificate at the local government|

-One of the initial challenges in establishing a business is the minimum capital requirement for foreign owned company set up in Indonesia.
-The required minimum for foreign-owned companies in any industry is US$1.2 million as the equivalent 10 billion Indonesian Rupiah.
+One of the initial challenges in establishing a business is the minimum capital requirement for foreign-owned companies set up in Indonesia.
+The required minimum for foreign-owned companies in any industry is US 750,000 as of the equivalent 10 billion Indonesian Rupiah.

 The required figure may seem very high, but the investment law is designed to protect small and medium local Indonesian companies.

 This allows the government to deny foreign investment plans that are too small.
-Based on the new regulation from the beginning of 2015, the implementation of this minimum capital investment plans has now become a priority requirement for any PMA to actually spend the USD 1 million investment plan before able to obtain permanent Business Licence.
+Based on the new regulation from the beginning of 2015, the implementation of this minimum capital investment plan has now become a priority requirement for any PMA to actually spend the IDR 10 billion investment plan before able to obtain a permanent Business Licence.

-Since the permanent business licence is very important to further apply other licences such as Export/Import Licences etc. Hence it is important to be able to fulfill this minimum capital plan as soon as possible.
+Since the permanent business license is very important to further apply other licenses such as Export/Import Licences etc. Hence it is important to be able to fulfill this minimum capital plan as soon as possible.

-The Indonesian Government does require that a company have at least 25 percent of the investment plan in paid-up capital, which is a minimum of US$300,000.
+The Indonesian Government does require that a company have at least IDR 10 billion investment in paid-up capital, regardless of how much a company decides to invest.

 This can be accomplished by simply depositing the funds in an Indonesian bank.
 The more popular option is to get a notarized letter, signed by all shareholders, that explains that the capital will be paid when the company is registered.

-Other requirements to incorporate a PMA in Indonesia to provide minimum 2 shareholders, 1 Director, and 1 Comissioner.
+Other requirements to incorporate a PMA in Indonesia to provide a minimum of 2 shareholders, 1 Director, and 1 Commissioner.

-Once the company is registered and all legal documents is obtained the PMA company then can applied to make Company Bank Account to be used for depositing the paid-up capital in which the PIC of the company if a foreigner should hold a Working Visa first.
+Once the company is registered and all legal documents are obtained the PMA company then can be applied to make a Company Bank Account to be used for depositing the paid-up capital in which the PIC of the company if a foreigner should hold a Working Visa first.

-Although PMA Company are allowed to hire foreign employees, there’s still some limitation when submit the application form to BKPM.
-A PMA will be obliged to have 1 : 3 benchmark between the amount of local employee and foreign employee.
+Although PMA Company is allowed to hire foreign employees, there’s still some limitation when submitting the application form to BKPM.
+A PMA will be obliged to have a 1 : 3 benchmark between the number of local employees and foreign employees.

-A PT PMA requires at least IDR 10 billion (USD 750,000) capital investment, with the paid-up capital amounting to 25% of the total capital.
+A PT PMA requires at least IDR 10 billion (USD 750,000) capital investment, which is also the new paid-up capital amount.

 Except for Jakarta, a domicile letter is still required for company registration in Indonesia.
 It is important to know that a residential address is strictly prohibited to carry out a business in Indonesia.

-If you want to avoid a large cost of building up a new office, you can always opt for a virtual office or a serviced office in Indonesia.
+If you want to avoid the large cost of building up a new office, you can always opt for a virtual office or a serviced office in Indonesia.